Temperature – The Planted Aquarium Water Parameters

 Please also take note that I already included the other critical water parameters values or ranges.
 For this part of the article, please check the Temperature row.
 Please also note that we recommend not exceeding 30 °C for our planted aquariums.
 This is a common problem here in the Philippines during the scorching heat in our summer months (March to May), plants melting, moss browning, faunas dying one by one due to the hot ambient temperatures even exceeding + 40 °C.

 Heat stress happens when high temperatures decrease the concentration of dissolved oxygen in water, hindering our faunas’ respiration.
 Heat stress can be lethal, and I lost some of my beloved faunas during those times.
+Water temperatures greater than 35 degrees Celsius will not hold oxygen anymore and can also kill your good bacteria, you lose your biological filtration causing Ammonia spikes.

 Ways to Decrease